Math in emails, forums and Web pages using ASCIIMathML

 (a) Math emails

 As mentioned above, it is very difficult to communicate math in emails.
 The following solution hopefully addresses that.
 You can send a mail to someone using ASCIIMathML.
-The recipient gets an email with a link back to a page where (s)he can view the math.
-They can then reply or forward your mail on to someone else.

 (b) Matrices - infinite examples and enter your own numbers

 Most of the sections in Interactive Mathematics include fixed examples.
 That is, each time you come back to the page the example is the same because they are images.

 I have used ASCIIMathML to produce a page that gives you different examples each time you load the page.